 HIKING NORTH HEAD

-Although Auckland is a large metropolitan city and close to where we’ve stayed, we did not visit the city often … as you might know by now (reading some of our previous posts), we prefer the rural areas.
+Although Auckland is a large metropolitan city and close to where we stayed, we did not visit the city often … as you might already know by now (from reading some of our previous posts), we prefer the rural areas.

-Anyway … when we did visit Auckland, we saw this beautiful place across the harbour (also when we’ve went out on our friends’ yacht on many of our weekend trips) … a place called Devonport.
-There was this large volcanic cone and we’ve read that hikers like to explore this place.
+Anyway, when we did visit Auckland, we saw this beautiful place across the harbour (also from our friends’ yacht on many of our weekend trips) … a place called Devonport.
+There was this large volcanic cone and we read that hikers like to explore this place.

 We thought: Well, we are keen hikers and to visit Devonport sounds like a really great idea.
-Therefore, on a day in April, we’ve taken the bus to Auckland and then boarded the ferry for a short trip to Devonport.
+Therefore, on a day in April, we took the bus to Auckland and then boarded the ferry for a short trip over to Devonport.

 Our ferry leaving Auckland for a short trip of only 12 minutes to Devonport

 Devonport shrouded in mist

 Arriving a couple of minutes later in the small harbour of Devonport

 The ferry that operates between Auckland and Devonport

-Once we’ve arrived in Devonport, we’ve headed for a restaurant for a hearty breakfast – we’ve planned to walk quite some distance today and for that you need energy!
+Once we arrived in Devonport, we immediately searched for a restaurant for breakfast – our plan was to walk quite some distance today and for that you need energy!

 Devonport is a relaxed bayside village with upscale café’s and many seafood restaurants.
-There were plenty of small boutiques and art dealerships … I can see why this place draws crowds.
+There are just so many small boutiques and art dealerships … I can see why this place draws crowds.

-Instead of visiting all of these little shops, we’ve headed to the beach and then took the pathway up to North Head.
+But instead of visiting all of these little shops, we headed to the beach and then took the pathway up to North Head.

 Cheltenham Beach at Devonport

 A bit of history on North Head:

 North Head is an extinct volcano which offers stunning views.
 Between 1870 and 1996, New Zealand army and navy personnel have been stationed here to protect Auckland and the Waitemata Harbour.
 During this time, they built defences and trained and prepared for an attack (that never came).
 Now North Head houses an area office for the Department of Conservation.

-Only halfway up North Head and we already had great views on Auckland
+Only halfway up North Head and we already had great views of Auckland